Arab alliance close to capturing Hodeidah airport, Yemen military says

-ADEN (Reuters) - Forces from an Arab alliance entered the airport in Yemen’s main port city on Saturday, the coalition-backed Yemeni military said, in the biggest offensive of the coalition’s war against the Iran-aligned Houthi movement.
+ADEN (Reuters) - Forces from an Arab alliance entered the airport in Yemen’s main port city of Hodeidah Saturday, the coalition-backed Yemeni military said, in an offensive that could give the allies a strong edge over the Iran-aligned Houthi movement.

-Victory for the Saudi-led alliance in their first attempt to capture a strategic part of a well-defended city could put the Houthis in their weakest position in the three-year conflict.
+Victory for the Saudi-led alliance in their first attempt to capture a strategic part of a well-defended city would put the Houthis on the defensive in the three-year conflict, since Hodeidah is the group’s sole Red Sea port.

-A defeat could also cut off supply lines to the Houthi-controlled capital, Sanaa, and possibly force them to negotiate as the world’s biggest humanitarian disaster ravages Yemen.

-“Army forces backed by the resistance and the Arab alliance freed Hodeidah international airport from the grip of the Houthi militia,” the media office of the pro-alliance Yemeni military said on Twitter on Saturday.
+The U.N. special envoy to Yemen, Martin Griffiths, arrived in the Houthi-held capital Sanaa on Saturday.
+The United Nations, which failed to find a diplomatic solution to head off the assault, fears the fighting will cut off the only lifeline for millions of Yemenis facing starvation.

+“The U.N. envoy has accomplished nothing so far.
+He provides a cover for the continued aggression,” Houthi spokesman Mohammed Abdul-Salam said on Houthi-run media ahead of Griffith’s visit.

+The battle for Hodeidah, by far the largest in the conflict, could have ramifications beyond the city of 600,000.
+Yemen’s conflict is part of a regional proxy war between Saudi Arabia and Iran.

+President Donald Trump’s withdrawal from the nuclear deal and his embrace of nuclear state North Korea have added to Iran’s isolation and put pressure on the Islamic Republic to preserve its interests in Yemen and other Arab states.

-Ground troops — which include United Arab Emirates forces, Sudanese and Yemenis drawn from various factions — have surrounded the main airport compound but have not seized it, a Yemeni military source and residents said.
+Ground troops — which include United Arab Emirates forces, Sudanese and Yemenis drawn from various factions — have surrounded Hodeidah’s main airport compound but have not seized it, a Yemeni military source and residents said.

 “We need some time to make sure there are no gunmen, mines or explosive in the building,” the military source said.
 The military’s media office said technical teams were de-mining the surrounding area.

-Fighting in the airport area led to the closure of the northern entrance of Hodeidah, which leads to Sanaa, residents said.
+Fighting led to the closure of the northern entrance of the western city Hodeidah, which leads to Sanaa, residents said.

 That has blocked a key exit out of the city and made it more difficult to transport goods from the port, the country’s largest, to mountainous regions.